mallond/rules-status/README.md

-# BizRez.com  JavaScript Dynamic Status Engine (Embedded BPM Component)
+# BizRez.com  JavaScript Dynamic Status Engine.
+Embedded BPM (Business Process Measurement) Component.

-A dynamic Document Object Model B-Tree indexed based Status Engine.
+## A Dynamic Document Object Model with B-Tree Indexed Performance.
-Simplistically designed to accommodate different domain models by extending the base schema.
+Simplistically designed to accommodate different domain models by extending a base schema.
 Scalable vertically in a Big Data fashion, using MongoDB as the main driver for peta byte organic growth.
 B-Tree efficient for access, as speed is a requirement.
 Light dynamic Document Object model for differing Business Domain Solutions.
 Pragmatic and embeddable.